Bill Clinton: Hillary Clinton has 'rarely,' but on occasion, had dehydration spells

 "Rarely, on more than one occasion, over the last many, many years, the same sort of thing's happened to her when she got severely dehydrated, and she's worked like a demon, as you know, as secretary of state, as a senator, and in the years since," Bill Clinton told Charlie Rose, in a clip of an interview aired on CBS Monday evening.

+Hillary Clinton told CNN's Anderson Cooper Monday such episodes have happened "really only twice that I can recall."

+"You know, it is something that has occurred a few times over the course of my life, and I'm aware of it, and usually can avoid it," she said.
+"What happened yesterday was that I just was incredibly committed to being at the memorial -- as a senator on 9/11, this is incredibly personal to me."

-Hillary Clinton is "doing fine" now as she recuperates from pneumonia at home in New York, Bill Clinton said.
+Bill Clinton said Hillary Clinton is "doing fine" now as she recuperates from pneumonia at home in New York.

 "She was even better last night before she went to sleep.
 She had a good night's sleep.
 She just got dehydrated yesterday," the former president told Rose of Hillary Clinton's early departure from a commemorative ceremony at Ground Zero in Manhattan -- and her stumble at her campaign van.